lron/secret_sharing_exercise/README.md

     brew install libgfshare

-The library contains a few command line tools related to using Shamir’s Secret Sharing scheme:
+The library contains a few command line tools related to using Shamir’s Secret Sharing scheme: [gfsplit](https://manpages.ubuntu.com/manpages/focal/en/man1/gfsplit.1.html) and [gfcombine](https://manpages.ubuntu.com/manpages/focal/en/man1/gfcombine.1.html).

     gfsplit     – splits a file into a number of shares gfcombine   – combines a number of shares to form the original file

+## Exercise

 1. The current repository contains all the existing shares of a secret file.
 Using the *gfcombine* command, recover the secret file.